-The first quarter of 2014 was crunch time for recap reporting.
 Many experiential programs come to an end right around the holidays.
-Some extend into the new year, but traditional market research projects usually wrap up by year’s end for clients to present results to senior management.
+Some extend into the new year, but traditional market research projects usually wrap up by the end of the year.
 Luckily, we do our best to prepare for these busy periods well in advance to best manage our clients’ needs.
 That’s not to say there aren’t lessons learned coming out of the reporting crunch.

 I like to think that for every research report I write, I learn at least one new piece of information that I can use to improve my skills.
-Here are three market research reporting tips I have learned from my own writing over the past six months.
+Here are three market research reporting tips I have learned from my own writing over the past years.

-This may seem like a “No, duh” recommendation, but it’s easy to forget to tell the story when you’re absorbed in all the numbers.
+This may seem like a “No, duh” recommendation, right?
+But it’s easy to forget to tell the story when you’re absorbed in all the numbers.

 2. Cater the report to your audience

-Now, I’m more conscious of the audience and I condense bullet points to valuable statements that don’t repeat statistics that can already be read on the charts and tables on the same slide.
-It makes reading easier for your audience, because they won’t miss important points you had hidden away in too much text.
+It’s important to be conscious of your audience and condense bullet points to valuable statements that don’t repeat statistics.
+Oftentimes, statistics will already be read on the charts and tables on the same slide.
+It makes the reading easier for your audience because they won’t miss important points you had hidden away in extensive text.

 3. Keep the report relevant to the objectives